niplav/site/grand.md

 Probably should start with "Perhaps somewhat surprising__ly__".

-If the no cloning theorem says that *arbitrary* quantum states can't be copied, can't there be a subspace of quantum states that is capable of replication, similar to how arbitrary hard SAT problems are computationally intractable but in practice we can solve real-world instances just fine?
+~~If the no cloning theorem says that *arbitrary* quantum states can't be copied, can't there be a subspace of quantum states that is capable of replication, similar to how arbitrary hard SAT problems are computationally intractable but in practice we can solve real-world instances just fine?~~

-Or is the issues with the *universal* quantum constructor, since such a replicator wouldn't be able to create arbitrary quantum states?
+~~Or is the issues with the *universal* quantum constructor, since such a replicator wouldn't be able to create arbitrary quantum states?~~

+Nevermind, hah, I misunderstood the no-cloning theorem.

 #### 4.5.2 Autopoiesis